- UGREEN

 In addition, the hospital carefully controls the entry of light to promote visual comfort, manages rainwater collection, and creates a continuous flow of air — all aimed at bringing nature inside.

-From the central courtyard to the upper floors, carefully selected plant species create a forest atmosphere within the hospital.
+Indoor Forests for HealingFrom the central courtyard to the upper floors, carefully selected plant species create a forest atmosphere within the hospital.
 A landscaped garden descends to the basement, where visitors encounter a courtyard with a waterfall.
 On the rooftops, bio-gardens offer more than just beauty — they help purify the air and regulate temperature.
 Additionally, aromatic plants have been placed near patient beds, promoting relaxation and well-being.
+The Impact of Biophilic DesignThis blend of water, vegetation, and architecture fosters a sense of tranquility.
+For patients, this means a faster recovery and a less distressing experience.
+For healthcare professionals, it creates a lighter, more harmonious work environment.
+This project is a practical and inspiring example of how sustainability can humanize hospital architecture.
+Did you like this example?
+Please share it to inspire more professionals with these transformative ideas! |

 Next UGREEN Events